benduong2001/benduong2001.github.io/food_recommendation.md

 * For data visualization purposes, the data undergoes dimensionality reduction as seen below to enable a 2D scatterplot.
 ![](images/images_food_recommendation/keywords_users_business.png)

-* During the data preparation, I was also able to uncover indirectly-associated sub-groups in the restaurants and customer demographics, based on food, which in itself is a useful and applicable byproduct.
+* During the data preparation, I was also able to uncover indirectly-associated sub-groups in the restaurants and customer demographics, based on food, which in itself is a useful and applicable byproduct. **Because with this, we can recommend a user of user-group 0 (dessert-lovers), to a restaurant of restaurant-group 7 (dessert restaurants)**